xiliyo/frogfrogfly/frogfrogfrog/planning.md

 - Draw the frog (image? a circle?)
 - Draw the tongue...
-- Move the frog (how? mouse? keyboard? breathing?)
+- Move the frog by clicking.
-- Move the fly (in line? buzzing around? random?)
+- Move the fly in a straight line with varying velocities.
+- Make the fly spawn with vary speeds, sizes, and colours corresponding to it's colour.
 - Figure out if the tongue hits the fly?
+- Add a score.
+- Add a state for a shop menu.
+- Add a state for instructions menu.

 Questions:

 - What does the frog look like?
     - Circles!

 - How does the user control the frog?

     - User controls frog with the mouse position, just to the left and right

     - User launches the tongue with a mouse click

-- How does the fly move?
+- How does the fly work?

     - The fly starts on the left at a random y position, and moves to the right in a line

+    - Different coloured flies that give play power ups (making tongue move faster) / power downs.
+        - Blue flies that make the tongue move faster because it’s the frog’s favourite snack lol.
+        - Purple flies that make the tongue slow.
+        - Horrible brown fly that makes player movement inverted.

+    - There will be randomly sized flies that give players different scores
+    - The flies will also have a random movement speed

 - What does the tongue look like?
     - A red line coming out of the frog...

 - What happens if the user doesn't catch the fly?
     - If the fly goes off the right side, it just resets to a new random y on the left

 - What does it all look like on the screen?
 Layout?
     - Frog at the bottom, fly moving across, tongue shooting out of frog